-More serious damage that further impairs the performance of the character.
+This is even more serious damage that further impairs the performance of the character.
 These Traits are rated at 2d each.

 Body: 'Gaping wound', 'Torn muscle', 'Smashed ankle', 'Broken rib' Mind: 'Unhinged', 'Lost and confused' Soul: 'Depressed', 'Incandescent', 'Speechless', 'Isolated'